brettamdur/homeDepotKaggle/README.md

 # homeDepotKaggle
-Code associated with "Improving Home Depot Search Relevance", a Kaggle competition.
-See http://blog.nycdatascience.com/students-work/improving-home-depot-search-relevance/
+Code associated with "Improving Home Depot Search Relevance", a Kaggle competition where our team finished in the top 15%.
+I was resposible for the code and write up relating to feature engineering.
+See http://blog.nycdatascience.com/students-work/improving-home-depot-search-relevance/ for a blog post relating to our team's approach, and https://www.youtube.com/watch?v=7EnGE3H0AmI for a video of our team's presentation on our approach that was delivered to a gathering of data scientists at a New York City Data Science Academy meet up.